trickstercache/trickster/docs/range_request.md

 ### Multiple Parts Require Revalidation

 A situation can arise where there is a partial cache hit has multiple ranges that require revalidation before they can be used to satisfy the client.
 In these cases, Trickster will check if Upstream Range Dearticulation is enabled for the origin to determine how to resolve this condition.
 If Upstream Range Dearticulation is not enabled, Trickster trusts that the upstream origin will support Multipart Range Requests, and will include just the client's needed-and-cached-but-expired ranges in the revalidation request.
 If Upstream Range Dearticulation is enabled, Trickster will forward, without modification, the client's requested Ranges to the revalidation request to the origin.
-This behavior means Trickster currently does not support multiple parallel revalidations requests.
+This behavior means Trickster currently does not support multiple parallel revalidation requests.
 Whenever the cache object requires revalidation, there will be only 1 revalidation request upstream, and 0 to N additional parallel upstream range requests as required to fulfill a partial hit.

 ## If-Range Not Yet Supported

 Trickster currently does not support revalidation based on `If-Range` request headers, for use with partial download resumptions by clients.  `If-Range` headers are simply ignored by Trickster and passed through to the origin, which can result in unexpected behavior with the Trickster cache for that object.

- We plan to provide full support for `If-Range` as part of Trickster 1.1 or 1.2.
+ We plan to provide full support for `If-Range` as part of Trickster 1.1 or 2.0

 ## Mockster Byte Range